n1hility/podman/docs/source/markdown/podman-machine-set.1.md

 remote connection default if it is currently pointing at the specified machine name (or `podman-machine-default` if no name is specified).

+#### **--user-mode-networking**

+Whether this machine should relay traffic from the guest through a user-space process running on the host.
+In some VPN configurations the VPN may drop traffic from alternate network interfaces, including VM network devices.
+By enabling user-mode networking (a setting of `true`), VPNs will observe all podman machine traffic as coming from the host, bypassing the problem.

+When the qemu backend is used (Linux, Mac), user-mode networking is mandatory and the only allowed value is `true`.
+In contrast, The Windows/WSL backend defaults to `false`, and follows the standard WSL network setup.
+Changing this setting to `true` on Windows/WSL will inform Podman to replace the WSL networking setup on start of this machine instance with a user-mode networking distribution.
+Since WSL shares the same kernal across distributions, all other running distributions will reuse this network.
+Likewise, when the last machine instance with a `true` setting stops, the original networking setup will be restored.

 Unlike [**podman system connection default**](podman-system-connection-default.1.md) this option will also make the API socket, if available, forward to the rootful/rootless socket in the VM.